raine/anki-llm/README.md

 ## Why?

-Manually editing hundreds or thousands of Anki cards is tedious, error-prone, and time-consuming.
-Whether it's verifying translations, adding grammar notes, or generating contextual examples, doing it by hand doesn't scale.
+Hand-editing a large Anki collection is slow and error-prone.
+Verifying translations, adding grammar notes, generating contextual examples: doing it card by card is impractical at any real size.

 `anki-llm` provides a bridge between your Anki collection and modern AI models.